From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Methods

 \section{Methods}

-This section describes the existing drift detection methods such as Drift Detection Method, Early Drift Detection Method, Hoeffding Drift Detection Methods, Kolmogorov-Smirnov test-based Windowing, and Page-Hinkley, as well as our proposed concept drift detection method Profile Drift Detection.
+This section describes the existing drift detection methods, such as the Drift Detection Method, the Early Drift Detection Method, the Hoeffding Drift Detection Method, the Kolmogorov-Smirnov test-based Windowing, and Page-Hinkley, as well as our proposed concept drift detection method, Profile Drift Detection.